 The newborn is disoriented, distraught and hungry.
-The mother waits, a good 10 feet from her infant.
+The mother waits a good 10 feet from her infant for her infant to come to her.
 The infant cannot stand.
 It cries for her.
 It leans towards her.
 It collapses.
 It bleats louder.

 The mother waits, distant and still as a statue.
 The narrator says of the mother, “She must allow the baby to find its legs and walk towards her.
 Otherwise it will have no chance of surviving in the wild.”

 But the baby is incompetent!
 It feebly tries to stand on the cutest awkward giraffe legs but fails miserably.
 I want to shout to the Mother, “Go get your baby!
 Help it to stand!
 Help it to walk!”
 But Mama Giraffe won’t budge.